How to Connect and Message a Recruiter on LinkedIn

 Contact 4 Corner Resources Today

 LinkedIn is the industry standard for professionals who are actively seeking employment and is utilized regularly by many recruiters.
 However, you don’t want to waste your time with a recruiter who isn’t looking for someone with your skills.
 With a little effort, you can set up your profile to best present yourself to the right recruiters, expand your network, conduct searches, get involved in LinkedIn groups, contact appropriate recruiters, and ensure that they contact you.
-This will present you with the best opportunity to find that job you’re looking for.
+This will give you the best opportunity to find the job you want.

 Pete Newsome